Misfits (Misfits album)

 Misfits is a 1986 compilation album by the American punk rock band Misfits.
 Officially titled Misfits, but also known as Collection, Collection 1, or Collection I, the album features twenty songs by the band.
 The tracks include some of the group's early singles, as well as songs from their 1982 album Walk Among Us, their 1983 album Earth A.D./Wolfs Blood, and the 1985 compilation album Legacy of Brutality, which was curated exclusively by vocalist Glenn Danzig after the band had dissolved in 1983.

-Collection I was first released on July 1, 1986 by Plan 9 and Caroline Records, and was followed by Collection II in 1995.
+Collection I was first released on July 1, 1986, by Plan 9 and Caroline Records, and was followed by Collection II in 1995.
 Both Collection albums were included in the boxed set The Misfits, which was released in 1996.

 Release

-Collection I was released on CD on July 1, 1986 by Plan 9 Records (which was Glenn Danzig's own label) and Caroline Records.
+Collection I was released on CD on July 1, 1986, by Plan 9 Records (which was Glenn Danzig's own label) and Caroline Records.
 It was released as a 12" vinyl LP and cassette in October 1988.
 Upon release, Danzig was the only member of the Misfits receiving royalties for Collection I, along with the 1985 compilation album Legacy of Brutality and the 1987 live album Evilive.
 This led to a series of legal battles between Danzig and his former bandmates Jerry Only and Doyle Wolfgang von Frankenstein.

 In 1995, an agreement regarding the royalties for Misfits releases by Caroline Records was reached, wherein all future royalties would be pro-rated by instrument and track depending on the performer.
-As a result, Only received a full third of royalties for Collection I; another third was split between guitarists Franché Coma, Doyle, and Bobby Steele, and the remaining third was split between drummers Mr. Jim, Joey Image, Arthur Googy, and Robo.
+As a result, Danzig only received a full third of royalties for Collection I; another third was split between guitarists Franché Coma, Doyle, and Bobby Steele, and the remaining third was split between drummers Mr. Jim, Joey Image, Arthur Googy, and Robo.